-Growing up, Hitchins and his family didn’t have much money, however his mother did what she could as a single mother for her young son.
+Growing up, Hitchins and his family didn’t have much money, however his mother did what she could as a single mother for her son.
 Hitchins and his mother set out to find a karate gym in his neighborhood.
 After searching and no luck finding a karate gym, Hitchins and his mother found Atlas Cops and Kids boxing gym.
 Unbeknownst to her, the gym Hitchins would soon call home, Atlas Cops and Kids, would eventually become a safe-haven for him keeping him off the rough streets of Brooklyn and build him into a future Olympian.

 At 18-years old Hitchins was faced with a hard choice after failing to qualify for the United States Olympic team in 2016.
 Instead he represented Haiti, the home country of his parents, at the Rio Games.
 Hitchins went into the Olympics strong, however he wasn’t successful in bringing home gold, as he came up short against team USA’s Gary Russell Jr. After winning so many amateur tournaments, and having experienced the 2016 Olympic games, he knew he would not return to the amateurs.
-Acknowledging that his style surpassed amateur style fighting Hitchins decided to turn pro.
+Acknowledging that his style surpassed amateur style fighting, Hitchins decided to turn pro.

 Hitchins made an outstanding professional debut with a first round TKO after one minute and thirty-three seconds against Mario Perez, in his hometown of Brooklyn, New York at The Barclays Center.
 The irony behind his professional and Olympic debut comes from a Facebook post Hitchins put on his account years ago, when he wrote “If only I could fight in the Olympics and make my debut at Barclays.”
 Hitchins has made professional appearances on some of the biggest boxing platforms.
 On March 2, 2019 Hitchins fought on the Castano vs. Lara undercard where he earned a stoppage victory over his opponent.
 His most recent victory came on the Wilder vs. Breazeale undercard on May 18, 2019 where he earned another victory by stoppage.